phanseshweta/Plant_Disease_Detection/README.md

 **Plant Disease Detection**

-This project leverages machine learning to detect diseases in tomato plants using image data.
-Built with TensorFlow/Keras, it employs a Convolutional Neural Network (CNN) trained on the Tomato Plant Disease Dataset.
-The aim is to assist farmers and gardeners in quickly identifying plant diseases, enabling early intervention and reducing crop losses.
+This project uses machine learning to detect diseases in tomato plants from images.
+It is built using TensorFlow/Keras and includes a Convolutional Neural Network (CNN) model trained on the Tomato Plant Disease Dataset.
+The goal of this project is to help farmers and gardeners quickly identify diseases in tomato plants, enabling timely intervention and reducing crop losses.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------